-I earned my PhD in psychology from Tel Aviv University under the supervision of Dominique Lamy and continued as a postdoctoral student at New York University’s Department of Psychology and Center for Neural Science with Marisa Carrasco.
+I completed my PhD in psychology at Tel Aviv University under the supervision of Dominique Lamy, and continued as a postdoctoral student at New York University’s Department of Psychology and Center for Neural Science with Marisa Carrasco.
 I began my role as principal investigator and senior lecturer (associate professor) in the Department of Special Education within the Education Faculty at the University of Haifa in February 2018.
-I am also affiliated with the Edmond J. Safra Brain Research Center for the Study of Learning Disabilities and a member of the forum for Neuroimaging at the University.
-Besides my academic work, I enjoy drawing and painting and playing guitar.
+I am also affiliated with the Edmond J. Safra Brain Research Center for the Study of Learning Disabilities and a member of the Haifa University Neuroimaging Forum.
+Besides my academic work, I enjoy drawing, painting, and playing guitar.

 Personal website: amityashar.com

 Tel: +972 (4) 8249297

-I got my master’s degree in research in clinical neurosciences and neuropsychology from the Grenoble Alpes University in France.
-I’m currently in my first year of PhD studies in the department of special education at the University of Haifa.
-During for years, I will explore the ways in which (and if at all) people with autism spectrum disorder (ASD) differ from the neurotypical population in fundamental perceptual processes and in higher level of decision on perceptual stimuli.
+I completed my master’s degree in research in clinical neurosciences and neuropsychology at the Grenoble Alpes University in France.
+I am currently in my first year of PhD studies in the department of special education at the University of Haifa.
+During the next four years , I will explore the ways in which (and if at all) people with autism spectrum disorder (ASD) differ from the neurotypical population in their fundamental perceptual processes and in higher level of decision on perceptual stimuli.
 Thus, I am conducting behavioral experiment and using the frame of bayesian decision making to test my hypothesis.

 Research Assistant, PhD Candidate